Drain Gang: 2014–2015

+2016–2018: Signing with Year0001

+2016

+In 2016, all Drain Gang members signed contracts with Year0001, Stockholm-based record label co-founded in 2015 by Oskar Ekman and Emilio Fagone (Yung Lean's manager from 2013 until 2024).

+Bladee's debut official studio album Eversince was released on 25 May 2016.
+Eversince was produced entirely by Whitearmor with additional production credits from members of Australian-based collective Ripsquad and Hitkidd.
+The group held the Eversince Tour from November to December 2016, and was Drain Gang's first tour as headliners with Bladee, Ecco2k, and Whitearmor performing on all eight dates.
+Originally, the Eversince Tour was intended to have more dates and feature Thaiboy Digital, but was unable to perform due to EU visa issues.
+On 9 December, Thaiboy Digital and Bladee released the collaborative EP titled AvP which featured production credits from Whitearmor and Yung Sherman.
+The music video for the single "Still in Search of Sunshine" was released on 3 December, six days before the EP release, and was shot by Ecco2k.

+2017

+On 29 June 2017, Thaiboy Digital released a 4-track EP titled S.O.S: Suicide or Sacrifice, the EP was released 2 years after Thaiboy's deportation from Sweden, and he had recorded most of the EP when visiting Sweden in 2016.
+Woesum produced the first two tracks "Top Town" and "Nothing 2 Fear" while Gud produced Magic with the last track Ruby being produced by Groundislava in Los Angeles during the Warlord Tour.

-In 2017, Bladee, Ecco2K and Thaiboy Digital released their collaborative album D&G, featuring production from member Whitearmor, and frequent collaborators Gud, Yung Sherman, Woesum, and Australian-based collective Ripsquadd.
+On 7 August, Bladee, Ecco2k and Thaiboy Digital released their collaborative album D&G, featuring production from member Whitearmor, and frequent collaborators Gud, Yung Sherman, Woesum, and Ripsquad.
+The collaborative tape was further promoted during the D&G Fiend Tour, the group's second attempt at a large scale Drain Gang tour with all members in present.

-In December 2017, Bladee also released the mixtape Working on Dying, which was a collaborative album with the Philadelphia producer collective Working on Dying.
+On 28 December, Bladee also released the mixtape Working on Dying, a collaborative album with the Philadelphia producer collective Working on Dying.
 The entire project was produced by Working On Dying, with Whitearmor contributing additional production.
-The project had features from Yung Lean, Black Kray (a frequent collaborator of both Bladee and Working On Dying), and Ecco2K, while Thaiboy Digital provided additional vocals on a few tracks.
-The project is heavily influenced by tread music, a trap subgenre created by Working on Dying.
+The project contained features from Yung Lean, Black Kray (a frequent collaborator of both Bladee and Working On Dying), and Ecco2k, while Thaiboy Digital provided additional vocals on a few tracks.
+The project was heavily influenced by tread music, a trap subgenre created by Working on Dying.

+2018

-In spring of 2018, Bladee released the album Red Light, the follow-up to his 2016 debut album Eversince.
+On 11 May 2018, Bladee released his second studio album Red Light.
 The release was celebrated with a special concert at the O2 Academy Islington in London on 16 May 2018.

-In 2018, Bladee released Icedancer, his third mixtape and ninth project.
+On 29 December, Bladee released Icedancer, his third mixtape and ninth project.
 The mixtape was produced by RipSquad and features collaborations with Yung Lean, Cartier'GOD, and Thaiboy Digital.